Sandii & the Sunsetz: 1990-present: Latter days

 In 1990, the group had another re-invention, just using the name Sandii, although they would carry on using "& The Sunsetz" for live appearances well into the 1990s.
 Sandii and Makoto decided to concentrate on the Asian market and subsequent releases sold in greater numbers, helped by Sandii recording key songs in up to four languages.
+This arrangement continued until the 1994 release of "Dreamcatcher", but it came to an end following Kubota and Sandii’s divorce.
 In 1996 Sandii recorded the first of her "Hawaii" albums and became increasingly involved in Hula culture.
 Sandii now runs two Hula schools, in Harajuku, Tokyo and Yokohama and has a TV series on NHK, contributing to the popularity of Hula dance in Japan and allowing Sandii to release roughly two albums a year of Hawaiian and other Pacific style music.
 In late 2005 Sandii achieved the rank of Kumu Hula and celebrated with an event at a shrine in Ise, with old friend Haruomi Hosono providing the music.

-Makoto Kubota is still a major music producer in Japan, always exploring new directions in world music.
+Makoto Kubota still produces music in Japan that explores new directions.